immcantation/shazam/docs/vignettes/DistToNearest-Vignette.md

 ### Automated threshold detection via a Guassian mixture model

-The `gmm` method, which is computationally less expensive than `dens`, follows a Gaussian mixture model (GMM) procedure, including the expectation maximization (EM) algorithm, for learning the parameters of two univariate Gaussians which fit the bimodal distributions of the input distance vector.
+The `gmm` method, which is computationally less expensive than `density`, follows a Gaussian mixture model (GMM) procedure, including the expectation maximization (EM) algorithm, for learning the parameters of two univariate Gaussians which fit the bimodal distributions of the input distance vector.
 Retrieving the fit parameters, it then calculates,